FrostyDesigner/DevOps_PowershellGUI/README.md

 4. Count Transactions - Integrates with a SQL Server command sent ata a specified SQL Instance and returns the resuls in a grid view.
 5. Create Web Page - Uses SQL Server to return query data and then uses that data to build a web page.

-Yes you ead that last one correctly, the report builds a web page with data returned from SQL Server :-)
+Yes you read that last one correctly... the report builds a web page with data returned from SQL Server :-)